Simulations exogenous shocks

 Calibration and baseline parameters’ values

 I set baseline values for the parameters to emulate a somehow realistic observational study`.
-I get “inspiration” for the values of parameters from Lavaine and Neidell (2017) and Currie et al. (2015).
+I get “inspiration” for the values of parameters from Lavaine and Neidell (2017), Currie et al. (2015) and an additional study that uses a different identification strategy to study the same question: Yang and Chou (2018).
 The former investigates the impact of oil refinery strikes in France on birth-weight and gestational age of newborn.
 The latter studies the impact of air pollution from plants (openings and closures) on WTP (housing value) and health (incidence of low birthweights).

 I consider that: